Davekimm/SileroVAD_RealtimeAPI_Unity/README.md

 # SileroVAD with RealtimeAPI in Unity

-This project integrates a VAD (Voice Activity Detection) ONNX model with the OpenAI Realtime API, enabling low-latency and multi-modal conversation with speech detection.
+This project integrates a VAD (Voice Activity Detection) ONNX model with the OpenAI Realtime API, enabling low-latency and multi-modal Speech-to-Speech conversation with speech detection.

+Receives both text and audio response from Realtime API.

 Test with Unity version 6000.0.67f1 on Mar 13, 2026.